Charlotte Delbo: English translations

 A limited-edition English translation of Aucun de nous ne reviendra (None of Us Will Return), translated by John Githens, was published in 1968 by Grove Press.

 A translation of Qui Rapportera Ces Paroles?
 (Who Will Carry the Word?) was completed by Dr. Cynthia Haft and appears in 'The Theatre of the Holocaust' edited by Robert Skloot and published in 1982 by the University of Wisconsin Press.
-A translation of the whole Auschwitz and After trilogy, by Rosette Lamont, was only published in the U.S. in 1995, ten years after the author's death.
+A translation of the whole Auschwitz and After trilogy, by Rosette C. Lamont, was only published in the U.S. in 1995, ten years after the author's death.

 Delbo is one of the female French Resistance members in the book A Train in Winter by British biographer Caroline Moorehead, published in 2011.